50th Street station (BMT West End Line)

-The 50th Street station is a local station on the BMT West End Line of the New York City Subway, located at the intersection of 50th Street and New Utrecht Avenue in Borough Park, Brooklyn.
+The 50th Street station is a local station on the BMT West End Line of the New York City Subway, located at the intersection of 50th Street, 12th Avenue and New Utrecht Avenue in Borough Park, Brooklyn.
 It is served by the D train at all times.
 The station opened in 1916, and had its platforms extended in the 1960s.

 History

 50th Street station opened on June 24, 1916, along with the first portion of the BMT West End Line from 36th Street on the BMT Fourth Avenue Line to 18th Avenue station.
 The line was originally a surface excursion railway to Coney Island, called the Brooklyn, Bath and Coney Island Railroad, which was established in 1862, but did not reach Coney Island until 1864.
 Under the Dual Contracts of 1913, an elevated line was built over New Utrecht Avenue, 86th Street and Stillwell Avenue.

 The platforms at the station were extended in the 1960s to 615 feet to accommodate ten-car trains.